 - 1. One entry per member per class may be submitted. - 2.
 All entries must be the original work of the member. - 3.
 All entries must be completed after October 1 and before September 30. - 4.
 Entry may be handwritten or typed.
 If handwritten, entry must be legible and neat, and written in either blue or black ink. - 5.
-Judging: Creativity and Interest: 40%; Composition: 60% - 6.
-Note number of words for each class, as they are different.
-Please count!
+Each entry may include one illustration, photo or drawing related to the topic. - 6.
+Judging: Creativity and Interest: 40%; Composition: 60%